suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   //     GET /login?client_id=AWS_APP_CLIENT_ID&response_type=code&scope=email+openid+phone+aws.cognito.signin.user.admin&state=ID_RANDOM&identity_provider=SOCIAL_ACCOUNT&redirect_uri=APP_CALLBACK_URL
 		   //     headers: {'Content-Type': 'application/x-www-form-urlencoded'}
 		   //
-		   // Once the login operation completed, the callback uri will be called
+		   // Once the login operation completed, the WEB/MOBILE APP callback uri will be called
-		   //   When operation is successful, the URL will be called with 'code' and 'state' parameters
+		   //   When operation is successful, the callback URL will be called with 'code' and 'state' parameters
+		   //     The WEB app shall then use LOGIN IDP STORE CODE and LOGIN IDP QUERY CODE to pass the code from 1 browser window to the other browser window
+		   //
-		   //     The page shall continue with the OAuth2 process by calling
+		   //     Given the OAuth2 authorization code, the WEB/MOBILE APP shall continue with the OAuth2 process by calling
 		   //     the API /ouath2/token with the following BODY parameters
 		   //       grant_type=authorization_code
 		   //       client_id=AWS_APP_CLIENT_ID